Procurement and finance department: hand in hand for corporate success.

-So both the purchasing and finance departments are basically pursuing one and the same goal: avoiding costs and thereby ensuring the company's ability to act.
+So both the procurement and finance departments are basically pursuing one and the same goal: avoiding costs and thereby ensuring the company's ability to act.
 Despite this common goal, however, tensions or misunderstandings repeatedly arise along the way.
 But what is the actual reason for this?

 1. Common Understanding: In many companies, there is a lack of both understanding of the other department's workflow and knowledge of a common goal.